ViniChab/Freelance/README.md

-# Freelance
+# Learning
-A place where I leave all the codes I made for learning purposes
+Snippets of code that I made when learning something